zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

   </tr>
   <tr>
     <td>Mandatory</td>
-    <td>The name of the channel where the echo occurs.<br>The uids of the users who heard the echo.<br>The uid of the user who causes the echo.<br>The recording files, if available.</td>
+    <td>The name of the channel where the echo occurs.<br>The uids of the users who hear the echo.<br>The uid of the user who causes the echo.<br>The recording files, if available.</td>
   </tr>
   <tr>
     <td>Additional</td>